2-alchemists/krossboard-docs/content/docs/azure-aks-installation.md

 * Step 1: Select or create the resource group where Krossboard will be deployed.
 * Step 2: Deploy a Krossboard virtual machine from the Azure Marketplace.
-* Step 3: Assign a managed identity to the created Krossboard virtual machine
+* Step 3: Configure Azure IAM permissions to discover AKS clusters
-* Step 4: Assign the Azure IAM roles to the Krossboard virtual machine.
-A basic setup requires the role of `Managed Application Reader` and the role of `Azure Kubernetes Service Cluster User Role`.
-* Step 5: On each AKS cluster, update RBAC settings to allow Krossboard to query Kubernetes metrics.
+* Step 4: Configure each AKS cluster's RBAC settings to enable access (read-only) to metrics.
-* Step 6: Get access to Krossboard UI
+* Step 5: Get access to Krossboard UI

 ## Step 1: Select or create the resource group
 Krossboard discovers and handles AKS clusters as a per resource group basics.
 Those clusters can be spread accross different regions and zones in that resource group.